AzureManagedRedis/agent-framework-travel-assistant/README.md

 - When an itinerary is finalized, the agent can export an `.ics` file
 - Click “Open Calendar” to open the per‑user calendars folder in your OS file explorer
 - Files are stored under `assets/calendars/<USER_ID>/`

+## Recommended user flow

+Try the following query flow to see the agent in action:

+### Blank User (Mark) - No preferences (cold start case)
+1. I like bears and the places where bears can be found.
+2. I think Christmas is quite a magical time of year and I enjoy visiting winter wonderland villages
+3. What's a place to visit that I might like?
+4. Can you give me a solid 3 day itinerary based on online recommendations?
+For what to do in (Pick one of the locations it mentions)
+5. Okay, can you recommend a flight and hotel?
+I live in (Pick a location) and I'm going to leave on 22nd December and will return 26th December.
+6. Give me the calendar.

+### Pre-filled User (Shreya) - User preferences known at startup
+1. I'm planning to hit up Redis Released in London this year.
+Can you find more info about it?

 ## 🐛 Troubleshooting
 - Missing API keys: app exits with a configuration error and hints for `.env`